minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

 .. mc-cmd:: --noncurrentversion-transition-days
+   :optional:

-   *Optional* The number of days an object has been non-current (i.e. replaced by a newer version of that same object) after which MinIO marks the object version as eligible for transition.
-MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm edit --storage-class` once the system host datetime passes that calendar date.
+   The number of days an object has been non-current (i.e. replaced by a newer version of that same object) after which MinIO marks the object version as eligible for transition.
+MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm edit --tier` once the system host datetime passes that calendar date.

    This option has no effect on non-versioned buckets.
-Requires specifying :mc-cmd:`~mc ilm edit --noncurrentversion-transition-storage-class`.
+Requires specifying :mc-cmd:`~mc ilm edit --noncurrentversion-tier`.

    This option has the same behavior as the
    S3 ``NoncurrentVersionTransition`` action.